mouradboutrid/geometry_dash_RL/docs/introduction.rst

 2. **Value-Advantage Decomposition** (Dueling Architecture)

-   Rather than directly computing Q(s,a), we separately compute:
+   Rather than directly computing Q(s,a), I separately compute:
    - V(s): How good is this state?
    - A(s,a): How much better is this action than average?